It follows quite closely. Most of the key plot points and character developments are consistent.

 It follows quite closely.
 There are only a few minor differences that don't change the main plot or character developments.

-It follows quite closely.
-The anime of No.6 mostly adheres to the manga plot, with just a few minor differences that don't significantly change the main story.
+It's quite similar.
+The anime mostly adheres to the manga, with just a few minor differences that don't change the main plot or character developments.